 Garcinia cambogia comes from a tropical fruit grown in Indonesia.
 Better known as ‘tamarind,’ it’s pretty darn delicious and healthy on its own—rich in calcium, phosphorus, iron, thiamine, riboflavin, and niacin.
 All good things, right?

 Garcinia cambogia’s health claims became even more popular when it was discovered that the fruit’s rind contains a compound called hydroxycitric acid (HCA).
 Proponents claimed that HCA decreases appetite and prevents your body from storing food as fat, and multiple products containing garcinia cambogia were introduced to the market, including Pure Garcinia Cambogia, Garcinia Lean XTreme, and Garcinia Cambogia 360.

-At the height of its popularity, over one million people a month were searching for garcinia cambogia weight loss supplements, making it the “World’s Most Googled Weight Loss Pill.”
-However, since garcinia cambogia extract diet pills are supplements, not drugs, the Food and Drug Administration (FDA) doesn't regulate their use or review their effectiveness or safety.
+At the height of its popularity, over one million people a month were searching for garcinia cambogia weight loss supplements.
+However, since garcinia cambogia extract diet pills are supplements, not drugs, the Food and Drug Administration (FDA) doesn’t regulate their use or review their effectiveness or safety.